valette/desk/README.md

 	cd desk
 	npm install

-startup takes a few seconds due to client-side javascript build step.
-To skip code generation, you can generate a static file using gulp:

-	gulp

-note that gulp needs to be installed before (with root permissions):

-	npm install gulp -g

 to install binary addons for 3D data visualization (needs vtk and cmake):

 	node lib/build.js        // if vtk5 is installed